 The Federal Aviation Administration (FAA), former in 1958 (61 years ago) is a governmental body of the United States with powers to regulate all aspects of civil aviation in that nation as well as over its surrounding international waters.
 Its powers include the construction and operation of airports, air traffic management, the certification of personnel and aircraft, and the protection of U.S. assets during the launch or re-entry of commercial space vehicles.

 The FAA's roles include:

-· Regulating air navigation facilities' geometric and standards
+· Regulating air navigation facilities' geometric and flight inspection standards

 · Encouraging and developing civil aeronautics, including new aviation technology

 · Regulating civil aviation to promote transportation safety in the United States, especially through local offices called Flight Standards District Offices

 · Developing and operating a system of air traffic control and navigation for both civil and military aircraft.

 · Researching and developing the National Airspace System and civil aeronautics.